 After molting, crabs shells are soft and their bodies swollen with water.
 Adult males require about 8-10 months for their carapaces to harden (Hébert et al. 2002) and one year to attain maximal meat yield (Dufour et al. 1997).
 Soft-shelled adult males are physically vulnerable and only mate the following year (Conan et al. 1988; Moriyasu et al. 1988).
 A categorical scale from 1 (soft) to 5 (old-shell), referred to as carapace condition, is used to distinguish between newly molted crab, and crab that have molted in previous years (Hébert et al. 1997).
 Legal-sized soft-shelled adult males represent the annual recruitment to the fishery, as they become commercially marketable in the following fishing season (Conan and Comeau 1986; Sainte-Marie et al. 1995; Comeau et al. 1998; Hébert et al. 2002).
 Following Sainte-Marie et al. (1995), we use the terms “adolescent” and “adult” to refer to crab which are morphometrically immature and mature, respectively (Conan and Comeau 1986).

-The snow crab population in the sGSL can be considered as a single stock unit, though there are limited exchanges with northern snow crab populations Quebec, and southeastern (western Cape Breton (), through some free-floating larval inputs may arise from the Quebec population to the north (ref).
+The snow crab population in the sGSL can be considered as a single stock unit, though there are limited exchanges with northern snow crab populations (Quebec), and southeastern (western Cape Breton (Biron et al., 200X), through some free-floating larval inputs may arise from the Quebec population to the north (ref).

 3.0.
 METHODS